Tome Forge: Teaching LLMs to Think Like Philosophers

 Can models learn to produce thinking fields?
 Training smaller models to reliably generate analysis/grounding/plan fields, not just final answers.

-The real contribution isn’t the implementation.
-It’s the framework for thinking about what makes training data philosophically rich.
+The real contribution (if there is one) isn’t the implementation.
+It’s a way of thinking about what makes training data philosophically rich.

-If you’re building models that need to do more than retrieve and rephrase—that need to argue, persuade, think with distinctive voice—maybe these principles help.
+If you’re building models that need to do more than retrieve and rephrase, models that need to argue and keep a distinct voice, maybe this helps.

 The question isn’t whether machines can think.
 It’s whether we can teach them to think well, in the particular ways we care about.